emfeltham/Margins.jl/docs/src/index.md

 ## The 2×2 Framework

-Margins.jl uses a **conceptually clean framework** that eliminates statistical acronym confusion:
+Margins.jl uses a conceptually clean framework that attempts to minimize terminological confusion:

 ### Two Fundamental Choices